wp-sms/wp-sms/readme.txt

 = Translations =
 WP SMS has been translated in to many languages, for the current list and contributors, please visit the [translate page](https://translate.wordpress.org/projects/wp-plugins/wp-sms).

-Translations are done by people just like you, help make WP-SMS available to more people around the world and [do a translation](http://wp-sms-pro.com/localization/) today!
+Translations are done by people just like you, help make WP SMS available to more people around the world and [do a translation](http://wp-sms-pro.com/localization/) today!

 = Contributing and Reporting Bugs =
 WP SMS is being developed on GitHub.
 If you’re interested in contributing to the plugin, please look at [GitHub page](https://github.com/veronalabs/wp-sms).